 Today I do my best to take my camera for a walk once a week.
 Seeing new places and different ways of living, has greatly enriched our lives and our work: we followed trails of ants and hugged stray cats in the streets, floated above the earth in cable carts, saw insects that can walk on water, drank too many coffees and didn’t sleep.

-We ate some snow after wich the camera froze, but I got it back to work.
+We ate some snow after which the camera froze, but I got it back to work.
 We sat by a pool for hours watching leaves floating by.
-Bugs got lost in my hair, lenscaps lost in various bags.
+Bugs got lost in my hair, lens caps lost in various bags.
 We searched for lizards in the parks, watched dust flying around in hotel rooms and saw the birds and clouds in the sky.

-Still, I have to say, quite some videos were in or from my own living room and even some through the bathroom window.
+Still, I have to say, quite some videos were filmed in or from my living room and even some through the bathroom window.

 2020, 09-27-12 Contemporary landscape, CICA museum, Korea